evanthompson/demos/CollisionDemo/README.txt

 Important Notes:
-*	This demo is just an out-dated artifact of a much larger project I am currently working on (Dungeon).
-This demo is still included because it reached a point where there were very few loose ends (at this point in time for the overall project).
+*	This demo out-dated screen-shot from a much larger project I am (still) currently working on (Dungeon).
+This demo is still included because it reached a point in development where it could be packaged up easily as a demonstration of coding principles and practices.
+For more in-depth and more complex (although unfinished )examples of what I have done in Java, refer to the 'Dungeon' Repository.

 *	This project was developmed and tested within Eclipse.
 *	This project is dependant on the org.eclipse.swt package, and will not